2580 E Sunset Road, Las Vegas, NV 89120

 Target CD: Usually the specific image and Critical Dimension specified by the customer for the mask maker to measure.

-Test Patterns: A secondary array of circuit patterns on a wafer or mask to test the semiconductor manufacturing process.
+Test Patterns: A secondary array of circuit patterns on a wafer or mask to test the micro electronic manufacturing process.

 Tolerance: A quality tolerance for the measurement of a Targe CD or critical pattern.